Teerthal/EWPT-GPU/README.md

 ### This code is based on the convenient macros of the packages ImplicitGlobalGrid and ParallelStencil that divide the physical domain into multiple subdomains and initiate parallel computation.
 This is an extremely useful and convenient approach to almost trivially parallelize the simulation and extend it to GPU devices.
 It allows for an extension to multiple GPU and CPU-enabled simulation codes from a serial version with the use of very few macros.
-### Limitation: The packages currently only allow for central differences.
+### Limitation: The packages currently only allow for second-order central differences.

 # gpu_kernels